1. Confirm Your Acceptance to CU AND EHP

 1. Confirm with the university that you plan to attend CU Boulder in the fall (Instructions for US Citizens | Instructions for International Students)

-2. Accept (or decline, if you’re not planning to attend CU) our invitation to be part of EHP by the deadline Scot sent you in his acceptance email.
-You can do this by emailing us, or calling the Program Assistant at 303-735-5631.
+2. Accept (or decline, if you’re not planning to attend CU) our invitation to be part of EHP by the deadline sent to you in your acceptance email.
+You can do this by emailing us.

 2. Submit your housing application & check move-in info